gausma/nodered-contrib-signal-client/README.md

 Changes can be followed [here](/CHANGELOG.md).

 # Usage
+The Signal app on a smart phone is bound to a phone number.
+To use the Node-RED signal nodes, a phone number must be registered for a so-called account, which is used to authenticate the sender and receiver nodes.
+A phone number can be used either for a mobile phone or for a node account.
+Multiple devices or accounts cannot be used with one phone number.

+But there's no reason to give Signal your mobile phone number.
+By providing Signal with any phone number at which you can receive an SMS or voice message, you can register a Signal account at that other phone number.

+For example keep your cell phone number and Signal account on your cell phone as it is.
+Use your land line number or some other number for your Node-RED system.

 ## Registration
 A Registration is required so that you can communicate via Signal.
 Registering an account takes place in two phases: